Decentralized Personalized Federated Learning for Min-Max Problems: Notation and Assumptions

-The communication network between devices can be represented as a fixed, connected, undirected graph. $\mathcal{G} := (\mathcal{V}, \mathcal{E})$, where the set of vertices $\mathcal{V}$ is the set of our nodes, and the edges $\mathcal{E}$ model the presence or absence of connection between the corresponding nodes.
-Recall that we consider a decentralized case, where information exchange (by gossip protocol) is only enabled between neighbors.
-In such a case, communication is represented as a matrix multiplication with a matrix $W$ introduced in \eqref{PF}.
-It remains to introduce a formal definition of gossip matrix: \begin{assumption} We call a matrix $W$ a gossip matrix if it satisfies the following conditions: 1) $W$ is an $M \times M$ symmetric, 2) $W$ is positive semi-definite, 3) the kernel of $W$ is the set of constant vectors, 4) $W$ is defined on the edges of the network: $w_{ij} \neq 0$ only if $i=j$ or $(i,j) \in \mathcal{E}$. \end{assumption} Let $\lambda_{\max}(W) = \lambda_1(W) \geq \ldots \geq \lambda_M(W) = 0$ the spectrum of $W$.
+{\bf Communication network.} The communication network between devices can be represented as a fixed, connected, undirected graph $\mathcal{G} := (\mathcal{V}, \mathcal{E})$, where the set of vertices $\mathcal{V}$ represents the set of computing nodes, and the edges $\mathcal{E} \subseteq \mathcal{V} \times \mathcal{V}$ indicate the presence or absence of connection between the corresponding nodes.
+Recall that we consider a decentralized case, where information exchange (by gossip protocol) is possible only between neighbors.
+In such a case, communication can be represented as a matrix multiplication with a matrix $W$ introduced in \eqref{PF}.
+It remains to introduce a formal definition of gossip matrix \cite{nedic2009distributed, boyd2006randomized}. \begin{definition} We call a matrix $W$ a gossip matrix if it satisfies the following conditions: \\ 1) $W$ is an $M \times M$ symmetric and positive semi-definite, \\ 2) $\text{ker}(W) = \text{span}\{(1,\ldots,1)\}$, \\ 3) $W$ is defined on the edges of the network: $w_{ij} \neq 0$ only if $i=j$ or $(i,j) \in \mathcal{E}$. \end{definition} For this matrix we define $\lambda_{\max}(W)$ for a maximum eigenvalue of $W$, $\lambda^+_{\min}(W)$ for a minimum positive eigenvalue of $W$ and $\chi = \lambda_{\max}(W) / \lambda^+_{\min}(W)$.